Fidelity zeros and Lee-Yang theory of quantum phase transitions

-where the Bogoliubov angle $\theta_{k}$ satisfies $\tan2\theta_k = \sin(k)/(\cos(k) - h)$ \cite{gu2010fidelity}.
+with the Bogoliubov angle $\theta_{k}$ satisfying the condition $\tan2\theta_k = \sin k/(\cos k - h)$ \cite{gu2010fidelity}.
 We analyze the ground-state fidelity of the model for $L = 10$ and $\text{Im}(h)=0.5$, and present the results in Fig.~\ref{fig:paritybreak}(b).
 The exact fidelity zeros are observed to coincide precisely with the transitions between symmetry sectors.

 Typically, the fidelity does not vanish exactly under small variations of a control parameter in finite Hermitian systems, except in special cases.
-For example, in systems with a spatial-lattice interpretation, the vanishing fidelity of a single momentum mode can lead to zeros in the fidelity \cite{zeng2024exact}.
+In systems with a spatial-lattice interpretation, the vanishing fidelity of a single momentum mode can lead to zeros in the fidelity \cite{zeng2024exact}.
 However, this approach is difficult to extend to correlated systems \cite{zeng2024exact}, such as the quantum Ising model.
-In contrast, the exact zeros we identified lie on the complex plane, which provides the general framework for exploring Lee-Yang theory.
+In contrast, the exact zeros we identified lie on the complex plane, which provides a general framework for exploring Lee-Yang theory.

-To further elucidate the behavior of fidelity zeros, we analytically compute the fidelity of the one-dimensional transverse-field Ising model with $L = 10$ and depict the resulting distribution in Fig.~\ref{Fig:1Dcritical}(a).
+To further elucidate the behavior of fidelity zeros, we analytically compute the fidelity of 1D transverse-field Ising model with $L = 10$ and depict the resulting distribution in Fig.~\ref{Fig:1Dcritical}(a).
 As expected, the fidelity zeros appear exclusively in the ferromagnetic phase, with none observed in the paramagnetic phase.
-This abrupt change in their distribution near $\text{Re}(h) \approx 1$ strongly indicates that the quantum phase transition occurs at $\text{Re}(h) = 1$.
-In the Lee-Yang framework, we define the finite-size critical point $h_{L}$ as the complex field $h$ with the largest real part and the smallest imaginary part, as illustrated in Fig.~\ref{Fig:1Dcritical}(b).
-We find that, as the system size $L$ approaches infinity ($L \to \infty$), the complex field moves toward the real axis, indicating that a phase transition occurs at the real value $h_c$.
-To accurately determine the critical point in the thermodynamic limit, we compute the fidelity zeros to obtain the critical values $h_{L}$ for a range of lattice sizes.
+This abrupt change in their distribution near $\text{Re}(h_L) \approx 1$ strongly indicates that the quantum phase transition occurs at $\text{Re}(h) = 1$.
+We define the finite-size critical point $h_{L}$ as the complex field $h$ having the largest real part and the smallest imaginary part.
+Within the Lee-Yang framework, as the system size $L$ approaches infinity ($L \to \infty$), the complex $h_{L}$ converges toward the real axis, indicating a phase transition at the real field value.

+To determine the critical point in the thermodynamic limit, we compute the fidelity zeros and obtain the corresponding critical values $h_{L}$ for different lattice sizes.
 We then fit both $\text{Re}(h_L)$ and $\text{Im}(h_L)$ using the scaling relation,